 We will neither recall worse times nor want better ones.
 We will have no use or capacity for humor.
 Nor will we have further need for prayer, either to beseech divinity or to give thanks, or as meditation, to anchor our thoughts and calm our nerves.
 We will feel no desire for anything.
 We will have no wishes, no hopes.
 We will have arrived in Heaven, Paradise, Utopia, and all of their like, never to depart.
 We will have reached all the sweet hereafters and promised lands, achieved their perfection and made it our own.
 We will have entered into them and made of them our eternal homes.

 In other words, we will have ceased to be human.
 That is impossible, of course, and Vassal knows it.
 In speaking to the Bigheads about freeing the slaves, he was joking.
-As he told them, freeing the slaves can be no more than a nice idea.
+As he told them, freeing the slaves in the sense he is speaking of can be no more than a nice idea.
 Beyond that, as a reality that we might experience more fully, there is a problem with it.
 It is a problem that everyone can sense, one that abides in the root and fiber of slavery itself.
 The problem is us, all of us.
 If we could free the slaves that we are, we would not be what we are.